rizumu/bootmachine/README.rst

 Currently supported:

-    * Arch Linux
+    * Arch Linux (as of Aug 10 2012, see https://github.com/rizumu/bootmachine/issues/8)
     * Ubuntu
     * Fedora
-    * Debian (ready, but waiting for salt to land in the repos or a workaround)
+    * Debian
     * Write your own

 Next in the queue: